Interlisp/Interlisp.github.io/content/en/running/_index.md

 For a minimum amount of setup, the online version is a good starting place.
 [Interlisp Online](https://online.interlisp.org) provides access to a version of Medley running in the cloud.
 All that is needed to get started is a (recent) browser and a mouse.
 You can log in as a guest or -- if you want to save files or sessions -- create an account.

 Sessions and files are preserved between sessions, but will be removed after 30 days of inactivity.
-While your connected to your session, you can access your files using sftp.
+While you are connected to your session, you can access your files using sftp.
 Online should be good for experimenting and introducing yourself to the environment.

 Pros: Sandbox environment -- it's all done with Docker and VMs so just modify anything you want.
 Cons: Requires a good Internet connection to run.
 No access to files in your file system (also a pro).
 Anything you create in the online environment should be treated as transient.